Introduction

 Anxiety

 - Check for sensory overload and make appropriate adjustments.
-If the student’s anxiety is not improving, see below
+If the student’s anxiety doesn't improve, see below

 Student breakdown

-- Check that the environment is not contributing.
+- Check that the environment isn't contributing.
 For example, is it too loud?
 If so, offer to go to a quiet place

-- Offer to pop out of the room and leave them for a few minutes
+- Offer to step out of the room and leave them for a few minutes

 - Ask them what they can manage today